 Blank Julianne Moore

-Each The Hours movie segment has its points of interest, but Laura Brown’s plight is definitely the weak link.
+Each The Hours segment has its points of interest, but Laura Brown’s plight is hands down the weak link.
 Apart from the lesbian subplot and the fact that she unfeelingly abandons her young son (who grows up to become Richard Brown), Laura’s predicament is just another perfunctory variation of the cliché about the woman who must find her true self away from the constraints of her male-dominated home.